Extended Family Photos: Tips and Posing for Large Groups

 Let your photographer take lead.
 Too many people talking can cause confusion and make it difficult for the photographer to be heard.
 When little children are in the pictures, don’t compete for who can get those smiles!
 That can be very overwhelming to little ones.
 Let the photographer do her thing.
 She’ll let you know if she needs your help.
 The quicker she can get through the posed pictures, the better.
 There are lots of fun pictures to take, too!

 Connect.
 These pictures are all about love and connections.
-The most important thing about the poses are that you are all connected.
-Avoid hands hanging at sides or space between people.
+The most important thing about the poses are that you are all visible and connected.
+Avoid standing directly behind someone, hands hanging at sides, or space between people.
 Squish in and put your arm around someone.
+Connect!

 Suggest extra poses!
 Don’t be shy if you want to get a picture alone with Grandma.
 Jump on in there!
 We can take couples photos, individual photos (including head shots), etc. I’m happy to take whatever pictures you like and then you can choose your favorites from a robust proofing album.